akshwin/Brain_Tumor_Classification_Transfer_Learning/README.md

 * **Pituitary Tumor**
 * **No Tumor**

-The app provides an intuitive interface to upload an MRI scan and receive instant predictions powered by a trained **CNN model**.
+The app provides an intuitive interface to upload an MRI scan and receive instant predictions powered by a trained **CNN model** created using transfer learning.

 ---

-##  Model Architecture
+##  🏛️ Model Architecture
 The deep learning model follows this architecture:

 Input image → CNN base layers → Flatten → Dense layers → Output class

+---

 ## 🚀 Demo